rakivo/rawgrep/README.md

 ## How is `rawgrep` so fast?

 - `rawgrep` reads files DIRECTLY from your partition, completely bypassing the filesystem.
-- `rawgrep` is cache-friendly and insanely memory efficient, simply streaming through your device and outputting the matches.
+- `rawgrep` is cache-friendly and INSANELY memory efficient, simply streaming through your device and outputting the matches.
+- `rawgrep` uses a sophisticated fragment-based caching system (inspired by [nowgrep](https://github.com/asbott/nowgrep)) that learns which files can be skipped for repeated searches.

 ## Installation